ThemeMountain/docs/source/_sartre/getting-started/file-structure.blade.md

 ## Sections

 Sections are individual, stackable blocks of content that you can use to create an email.
-The product includes dozens of sections, most of them being email counterparts to the ones in our HTML and WordPress products.
+The product includes 120+ sections, most of them being email counterparts to the ones in our HTML and WordPress products.

 You can customize the text, buttons, images, and colours in all sections.

-<abbr title="Email Service Provider">ESP</abbr>-integrated versions of the product also include individual section files in their `sections` folder, which you can copy/paste to the boilerplate file in a text editor, in order to build your own custom templates for that provider<sup>[1]</sup>.
+Just like the HTML version, <abbr title="Email Service Provider">ESP</abbr>-integrated versions of the product also include individual section files in their `sections` folder, which you can copy/paste to the boilerplate file in a text editor, in order to build your own custom templates for that provider<sup>[1]</sup>.

 <small><sup>[1]</sup> With the exception of the Shopify integration.</small>